pooltogether/sortition-sum-tree-factory/README.md

 This is a data structure that allows efficient O(log(n)) weighted selection.
 This package is an extraction from the Kleros project.

-The majority of this code was written by [Enrique Piqueras](https://twitter.com/epiqueras1).
 For an explanation of the code see the [Medium article](https://medium.com/kleros/an-efficient-data-structure-for-blockchain-sortition-15d202af3247).

-Thanks to the Kleros team for MIT licensing this *extremely useful* code.

 For more information on Sum Trees read [Introduction to Sum Tree](https://www.fcodelabs.com/2019/03/18/Sum-Tree-Introduction/)

+## Attribution

+The majority of this code was written by [Enrique Piqueras](https://twitter.com/epiqueras1).

+The data structure was designed by [Clément Lesaege](https://twitter.com/clesaege).

+Thanks to the Kleros team for MIT licensing this *extremely useful* code!

 # Setup